Patricia Kennedy Lawford: Later years

 After her divorce, Kennedy battled alcoholism, and suffered from tongue cancer.
 She worked with the John F. Kennedy Library and Museum, as well as with the National Center on Addiction, and was a founder of the National Committee for the Literary Arts, for which she arranged a series of author lectures and scholarships.

 Death

-Kennedy died of pneumonia at age of 82 on September 17, 2006, in her Manhattan home.
-She was buried in Southampton Cemetery.
+Kennedy died of pneumonia aged 82 on September 17, 2006, in her Manhattan home.
+She is buried in Southampton Cemetery.